-Out of the total trade receivables as of December 31, 2016 and 2015, 99% and 98%, respectively, comes from the Group's related parties.
-Except for receivables from some affiliates under common control, which are provided with allowances, the collectibility of receivables from related parties are highly probable since these related parties have high levels of net income and consistent positive cash flows.
+Out of the total trade receivables as of December 31, 2017 and 2016, 99% and 98%, respectively, comes from the Group's related parties.
+Except for receivables from some affiliates under common control, which are provided with allowances, the collectibility of receivables from related parties are probable since these related parties have net income and positive cash flows.
 The Group manages the concentration risk by extending advances to related parties engaged in different industries such as department stores, supermarket, school, hospital, resorts and golf courses.